fractalrobotics/Fractal-5-Pro/README.md

 - The printhead uses a BondTech LGX Lite V2 direct drive extruder due to its compact size and ideal shape for this application.
 - An E3D Volcano hotend is used so that the high flow rate of the nozzle can keep up with the high speed capability of the coreXY gantry.
 - A radial fan and swept duct is used for part cooling and the stock E3D axial fan is used to cool the hotend heat sink.
-- An inductive probe is used both for auto bed leveling and for calibrating to the center of the build plate.
-Due to the difficult to characterize electromagnetic field shape of the inductive probe, it was tested and decided to have low reliability for center calibration.
-The inductive probe should still be used for auto bed leveling, but another type of sensor should be used for center calibration as is discussed in the future work section.
+- An inductive probe is used for both auto bed leveling and calibrating to the center of the build plate.
+I created an edge-finding procedure by writing custom G-code macros in Klipper for the center calibration process.
+While the center calibration routine was tested and works, the inductive probe is not ideal for use in this application because of its difficult to characterize electromagnetic field shape.
+The inductive probe still works great for auto bed leveling, but a different type of sensor should be selected for center calibration as is discussed in the future work section.

 <p align="center">
 <img src="./CAD/images/printhead_views.png" width="700">